cmalven/craft-clear-template-cache/README.md

 ## Installation

 1. Download this repo.
-2. Rename the folder to "cleartemplatecache"
+2. Rename the folder to `cleartemplatecache`
 3. Drag into your `/craft/plugins` folder.
 4. Install via the Craft Control Panel.
 5. Click `New Widget` on your Dashboard to add the widget.